 Satisfactory academic progress is monitored at the end of each semester.
 A student who does not maintain SAP, as defined in this policy, will receive a "financial aid warning" email notification at the conclusion of the reviewed semester when the financial aid recipient is not meeting the SAP policy requirements.
 The student may continue to receive financial aid in the subsequent semester (referred to as the warning period).
-The email notification will advise the student of the specific deficiency(s) in meeting the policy and what is required in the subsequent semester to receive for a continue.
-If the student meets the SAP requirements at the end of the warning period, the student will be removed from the "financial aid warning" status moving forward.
+The email notification will advise the student of the specific deficiency(s) in meeting the policy and what is required in the subsequent semester to rectify academic progress so financial aid eligibility can continue.
+If the student meets the SAP requirements at the end of the warning period, the student will be removed from the "financial aid warning"

+status moving forward.
 However, the SAP will continue to be reviewed at the end of each semester to monitor satisfactory academic progress.